Test-Optional Admissions: Introduction

-So why, then, would a college choose to go test optional?
-We propose that social pressure may be a driving force.
-When, say, Harvard admits a low-scoring student while rejecting a high-scoring student with an otherwise similar GPA, it may be subject to social pressure from a community that disagrees with the weight that Harvard puts on tests versus legacy status or racial diversity.
-Indeed, in a \href{https://www.pewresearch.org/fact-tank/2022/04/26/u-s-public-continues-to-view-grades-test-scores-as-top-factors-in-college-admissions/}{2022 PEW research survey}, only 26\% of respondents thought that race or ethnicity should be even a minor factor in college admissions, with 25\% for legacy status.
-By contrast, 39\% thought that test scores should be a major factor, and an additional 46\% thought they should be a minor factor.
-Such social pressure is exemplified by lawsuits challenging the admissions policies of Harvard and the University of North Carolina, which resulted in the U.S.~Supreme Court ruling to curb affirmative action in June 2023.
+Our paper proposes, instead, that test-optional policies are driven by social pressure on admission decisions.
+When a selective college admits a low-scoring student while rejecting a high-scoring student with an otherwise similar GPA, it may be subject to social pressure from a community that disagrees with the weight it puts on tests versus legacy status or racial diversity.
+Such pressure may come from the broader US public; indeed, polls show that the general public believes race and legacy status should be deemphasized relative to test scores.\footnote{In a \href{https://www.pewresearch.org/fact-tank/2022/04/26/u-s-public-continues-to-view-grades-test-scores-as-top-factors-in-college-admissions/}{2022 PEW research survey}, only 26\% of respondents thought that race or ethnicity should be even a minor factor in college admissions, with 25\% for legacy status.
+By contrast, 39\% thought that test scores should be a major factor, and an additional 46\% thought they should be a minor factor.} Public pressure is exemplified by the lawsuits that led to the aforementioned 2023 U.S.~Supreme Court ruling against affirmative action in college admissions.
+Alternatively, social pressure may come from a college's internal stakeholders with the opposite views; for instance, current students may have a stronger preference for diversity in admissions than the college administration.

-We develop the argument that a college can combat social pressure by going test optional.
-Broadly, by hiding score disparities among students who do not submit their test scores, the college can lower the cost of disagreement with society.
-The lower disagreement cost may also allow the college to admit students it likes more, based on diversity, extracurriculars, or legacy preferences.
-Importantly, our argument does not rely on any naivety: we assume that society is Bayesian and understands that students who don't submit scores tend to have lower scores.
+Our broad argument is that by hiding score disparities among students who do not submit their test scores, a college lowers the cost of disagreement with ``society''.
+The lower disagreement cost may also lead the college to admit students it likes more, based on diversity, extracurriculars, or legacy preferences---but this is not necessary for the college to benefit from not seeing test scores.
+Notably, our argument does not rely on any naivety: we assume that society is Bayesian and understands that students who don't submit scores tend to have lower scores.
 Also important, we show that being test optional can help a college regardless of whether, for any given group of students, it wishes to be less selective than society (i.e., to use a lower test-score threshold) or more selective (a higher threshold).
-In an application of this framework, we study how the inability to use race in admission decisions may result in more schools becoming test optional or even test blind.
-Consequently, banning affirmative action may backfire for society.

 In more detail, our model in \autoref{sec:model} has a college with preferences over which students to admit, based on both their non-test observable characteristics (e.g., GPA, race, SES, extracurriculars, and legacy status)~and test scores.
 Society has its own preferences.
 Society does not make any decisions, but the college places some value on minimizing disagreement between its admission decisions and those that society would make.
 The college commits to an admissions policy: an acceptance rule mapping observables and test scores into an admission decision, and, in a test-optional regime, an \emph{imputed} test score that it assigns to students who don't submit scores (as a function of non-test observables).
 A student submits their test score if and only if it is higher than the score the college would impute.
 Society assesses test scores in a Bayesian manner: non-submitters are evaluated based on their expected test score, given non-test observables and submission behavior.